Tanq16/blog_site/_posts/2022-11-26-newbified-apple-ecosystem-features.md

 2. Ask Siri "where am I" and Siri will give the closest address or the current address in lookup sheet as well as an option to navigate to/from that place.
 3. To share a webpage currently being viewed on safari, following the contextual Siri commands from point one, say something like "send this to Marcus via WhatsApp".
 4. Make a Reminders list called "Shopping List" which can also be interacted with using Siri by saying something like "add milk to my shopping list".
+5. With iOS 16, iPadOS 16 and MacOS Ventura, Siri can be asked to reboot the device and she can do it after a confirmation dialogue.